Coder-RD/SQL-Challenge/README.md

 # 🎯 Why This Repository?

-This repository documents my **SQL learning journey** and showcases my daily progress while solving HackerRank SQL challenges.
+This repository documents my **SQL learning journey** and showcases my daily progress while solving SQL challenges on **HackerRank and CodeChef**.

 It serves as a portfolio of my **SQL and database skills** and demonstrates my commitment to continuous learning through the **#100DaysOfSQL** challenge.